SSS Defence: Facilities

 SSS Defence is projected to become the second Indian company to operate a small arms manufacturing facility by the end of 2020.
 This facility will eventually be capable of producing 80,000 arms per year, starting with an initial 15,000 per year.
 By 2021, it also plans to operationalise an ammunition manufacturing in Anantapur, Andhra Pradesh.

 The firm has established a joint venture with Companhia Brasileira de Cartuchos for this purpose.
-This facility will produce ammunition of calibres such as the 12.7mm, 9mm, 7.62×51mm, 7.62×39mm, .338 Lapua Magnum.
+This facility will produce ammunition, including 12.7mm, 9mm, 7.62×51mm, 7.62×39mm and .338 Lapua Magnum.